Kyogashi Tsukasa Shojuken

 Practical Considerations

-No verified street address, neighborhood, station access, parking information, phone policy, payment method, reservation rule, dietary accommodation, delivery option, or take-out detail is available in the available data.
-Use only the city-level location, Kyoto, unless checking directly with the venue or a current listing.
+For street address, neighborhood, station access, parking information, phone policy, payment method, reservation rules, dietary accommodations, delivery options, or take-out details, check directly with the venue or a current listing.
+Use Kyoto as the city-level location when planning.

 Quick reference: Kyoto; listed price information includes JPY 999 and JPY 1,000–1,999; closed Sunday and Monday; listed on Tabelog 100 for Japanese traditional sweets / Japanese sweets cafe, WEST, 2023.